Davidvedhajerome/FDPWebsite/README.md

 ### Contact Us
 Connect with the organizers or administrators for any inquiries or assistance.
 The Contact Us section includes email addresses, phone numbers, and other relevant contact information to ensure effective communication.

 Thank you for visiting our National Level Faculty Development Program website.
 We hope it serves as a valuable resource for all participants and stakeholders.
-If you have any feedback or suggestions, please feel free to reach out using the contact information provided on the site.[Website Link](https://sites.google.com/psgitech.ac.in/national-level-faculty-develop/home)
+If you have any feedback or suggestions, please feel free to reach out using the contact information provided on the site.